 Some books worthy of your writers library.
 I am particularly fond of Margaret Atwood and Stephen King's perspectives on the craft of writing.
-I like to listen to them on Audible when I am driving or working in my art studio.
-There is something about hearing their actual voices that inspires me.
-If you have favorites to recommend, please let me know.

 5,000 WRITING PROMPTS: A Master List of Plot Ideas, Creative Exercises, and More by Bryn Donovan.